top of page

 Therefore, if you aspire to teach and be respected as a teacher, distinguish yourself.
-Embodied the very principles you expound on when you teach.
+Embody the very principles you expound on when you teach.
 Live the teachings.

-Upon a foundation of honor and integrity, your knowledge and skill coupled with your ability to convey that knowledge and impart that skill to others are the only credentials that means anything.
+Upon a foundation of honor and integrity, your knowledge and skill coupled with your ability to convey that knowledge and impart that skill to others are the only credentials that mean anything.

 What is the point of training with sticks when I am unlikely to have a stick with me if I'm attacked?